 Julie O’Donoghue is a senior reporter for the Louisiana Illuminator and producer of the Louisiana Illuminator podcast.
 She’s received awards from the Virginia Press Association and Louisiana-Mississippi Associated Press.
 Julie covered state government and politics for NOLA.com | The Times-Picayune for six years.
 She’s also covered government and politics in Missouri, Virginia and Washington D.C.
 Julie is a proud D.C. native and Washington Capitals hockey fan.
 She and her partner, Jed, live in Baton Rouge.
 She has two stepchildren, Quinn and Steven.

 Wes Muller traces his journalism roots to 1997 when, at age 13, he built and launched a hyper-local news website for his New Orleans neighborhood.
 In the years since then, he has freelanced for the Times-Picayune and worked on staff at the Sun Herald in Biloxi, WAFB/CBS in Baton Rouge, and the Enterprise-Journal in McComb, Mississippi.
 He also taught English as an adjunct instructor at Baton Rouge Community College.
-Much of his journalism has involved reporting on First Amendment issues and coverage of municipal and state government.
 Muller is a New Orleans native, a Jesuit High School alumnus, a University of New Orleans alumnus and a veteran U.S. Army paratrooper.
-He lives in Ponchatoula, Louisiana, with his two sons and his wife, who is also a journalist.
+He lives in Southeast Louisiana with his two sons and wife.